 Every entrepreneur has experienced failure.
 The crushing disappointment of a much-anticipated launch falling spectacularly flat.
 After the blood, sweat, and tears of product development, it seems that customers aren’t interested in what you have to offer.

-Sometimes, this is the result of an uninspiring product or a listless marketing campaign.
+Sometimes, this is the result of an uninspiring product, or a listless marketing campaign or business plan outline.
 More often it’s merely a case of poor market research.
 Either there’s not enough demand for your particular product, or you’re approaching consumers from entirely the wrong angle.
 It’s challenging to grab the attention of potential consumers and investors with over 6 million new businesses popping up every year in the United States alone.
 How can you avoid this situation without diverting too many development resources into customer research?

 IdeaPros, a firm that specializes in working with entrepreneurs to navigate this competitive field.
 We do this by crafting custom, low-risk opportunities that position businesses for success, details 6 inexpensive market research methods to use in product development: